Peterfrontenddev1/Escaping-Literal-Quotes-in-Strings/README.md

 You should use two double quotes (") and four escaped double quotes (\").

 Variable myStr should contain the string: I am a "double quoted" string inside "double quotes".

+const myStr = ""; // Change this line